silhavyj/KIV-DS-Master-node-selection/README.md

 At the end of the scan, there can be three different outcomes.
 If no other nodes have been discovered, the node becomes the master.
 If a master was discovered during the process of scanning the network, it will start performing a health check on it (ping).
 If there are other nodes on the network but none of them is the master, it will engage the process of master election.

 **NOTE**: In order to speed up the process of scanning the network, the maximum number of ip addresses allowed to be scanned was reduces to 20 (starting from 176.0.1.1).
-This constrain can be modified in `/app/python/election.py` on line 11.
+This constrain can be modified in `app/python/election.py` on line 11.

 #### Electing a new master

+As mentioned previously, the nodes perform a regular ping on the master node.
+If a node finds out that the master node is not responding, it will start off the master election process.

+Usually, each node has a unique number which is considered to be its ID.
+In this implementation, the ID was substituted by the node's ip address (the higher the ip address, the higher the priority).

+When a node find out that the master is offline, it sends an election message (`POST /election`) to all its known nodes which have a higher ip address.
+If there are no other nodes with a higher ip address, the node itself becomes the new master and lets all its known nodes know about it through `POST /master-announcement`.
+If the node has sent an election message to all the other nodes that it was supposed to, it will await the new master announcement.

+If a node receives an election message, it checks whether the node itself is not the new master and whether it has already sent an election message to all the other nodes.
+If none of this is true, it sends an election message to all its known nodes that happen to be assigned a higher ip address.
+If the nodes has already done its job, the election message will be discarded.

 #### Assigning colors to nodes